Gamecube762/AHIT_UltrawideIssue/README.md

 I've added the modded exe used for the comparison shots.
 The exe was modded to use `Hor+` instead of `Vert-`.
 It can be placed in `\steamapps\common\HatinTime\Binaries\Win64\` and renamed to `HatinTimeGame.exe`.

-The modded exe was modified from the [May 15th update](https://steamdb.info/patchnotes/3827253/).
+The modded exe was modified from the [May 15th update #2](https://steamdb.info/patchnotes/3827253/).
 This exe will become outdated when the game receives an update.

-The game was updated while I was writing this, so I put the modded exe from [May 11th update](https://steamcommunity.com/games/AHatinTime/announcements/detail/1609385662082175714) into `/May 11th binaries/`.
+The game was updated while I was writing this, so I also put the modded exe from [May 11th update](https://steamcommunity.com/games/AHatinTime/announcements/detail/1609385662082175714) into `/May 11th binaries/`.
 This was the exe used for the screenshots.

 The modded exe was made with the HEX editor HxD to change the bytes `61 0B 36 3B` to `61 0B 66 3B`.